supercharge/http-errors/README.md

 ---

 ## Introduction
-The `@supercharge/http-errors` package provides error classes with useful defaults.
-This avoids the boilerplate of setting up a custom error class in different projects.
+The `@supercharge/http-errors` package provides an HTTP error class with useful defaults.

-- provides an `Error` base class capturing the stack trace by default
+- provides an `HttpError` base class with defaults to throw proper HTTP errors
-- every error has a `name` property providing the error’s class name
+- the `HttpError` base class captures stack traces by default
-- exposes an `HttpError` class with HTTP `status` and error `code` properties
+- create your own HTTP error with custom HTTP status code, title, and error code

 ## Installation